pkqxdd/6106B/README.rst

 ------------

 :Task: :code:`lockChainbar()`
 :Explanation: Locks the chainbar at ``chainbarTarget``.
 PID loop.
-See section :ref:`PID` for a more detailed explanation.
+See section PID Loops below for a more detailed explanation.

 ------------

 :Task: :code:`lockFourBar()`
 :Explanation: Locks the fourbar at ``fourbarTarget``.
 PID loop.
-See section :ref:`PID` for a more detailed explanation.
+See section PID Loops below for a more detailed explanation.

 -----------